petermchale/modeling_mutation_counts_using_neural_networks/README.md

 * Learning new genomic "features" responsible for variation in *de novo* mutation rate with genomic coordinate.

-* Infer genomic regions under natural selection by identifying regions in which the mutation count deviates from expectation under the trained model.
+* Infer genomic regions under natural selection by identifying regions in which the mutation count deviates from the expectations of the trained model.
 In other words, infer variants that give rise to inherited Mendelian diseases and driver mutations in cancer.

 # Feature-engineered models